AleyshaC-ucsd/beng204/README.md

 **Packages:** DESeq2, limma <br/>
 Refer to "Adult_ped_glioma_bulkRNAseq.Rmd" for code used in differential expression analyses on patients. *(Author: Aleysha)*<br/>
 Refer to "" for code used in differential expression analysis on cell lines. <br/>
-Pathway enrichment was conducted separately using Gene Set Enrichment Analysis (GSEA) and Cytoscape visualization of differential expression marker outputs.
+Pathway enrichment was conducted separately using Gene Set Enrichment Analysis (GSEA) and Cytoscape visualization of differential expression marker outputs. *(Aleysha)*

 ## scRNA-seq analysis of tumor composition and differential expression markers (GSE249263, GSE162631, GSE263796)
 **Packages:** Seurat <br/>